NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 When the reverse voltage is -2V:

-In both case current is very small and approximately equal to the reverse saturation current, hence their difference is negligible which causes dynamic resistance of infinity.
+In both cases, the current is very small and approximately equal to the reverse saturation current; hence, their difference is negligible, which causes the dynamic resistance of infinity.

 Q.8(a) You are given the two circuits as shown in Fig. Show that circuit acts as OR gate while the circuit